sarthakgupta02/ASL-ISL/README.md

 # sign-language-gesture-recognition-from-video-sequences
 SIGN LANGUAGE GESTURE RECOGNITION FROM VIDEO SEQUENCES  USING RNN AND CNN

-The Paper on this work is published [here](https://link.springer.com/chapter/10.1007/978-981-10-7566-7_63)

 Please do cite it if you find this project useful. :)

-## To-do:
-- Test on single videos, modify if need be
-- Test on CISLR dataset

-**UPDATE:**

-- Cleaner and understandable code.
-- Replaced all manual editing with command line arguments.
-- Removed Bugs due to changes in names of the `operations` in the inception model.
-- Code Tested on a dummy dataset of three classes on google colab.

 ## DataSet Used
 * [Argentinian Sign Language Gestures](https://facundoq.github.io/datasets/lsa64/).
 The dataset is made available strictly for academic purposes by the owners.
 Please read the license terms carefully and cite their paper if you plan to use the dataset.